TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-The page is really `static` and doesn't have any function, only some hacking articles, but enumerating the `source code` we found something:
+The page is completely `static` and doesn't have any function, only some hacking articles, but enumerating the `source code` we found something:

 <br />